Diego-Hiriart/IngWeb-Frontend-DiegoHiriart/README.md

 <br>
 <br>

-# The following is just the readme created by React, it has some useful information
+# The following is just the readme created with the React app, it has some useful information

 # Getting Started with Create React App